-The Township has a Governmental Fund type fund: All of the Township's activities are included in the governmental fund category.
+Governmental Funds: Most of the Township's activities are included in the governmental fund category.
 These funds are presented on the modified accrual basis, which is designed to show short-term financial information.
 You will note that the differences between the Township's government-wide statements and the fund statements are disclosed in reconciling statements to explain the differences between them.